KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: The KScaNN Algorithm

 \subsection{The Algorithm Pipeline}

 KScaNN is structured into two primary stages: index construction and search.
-The index construction stage processes a raw dataset to produce a specialized index structure, which the search stage then utilizes to efficiently retrieve the approximate $k$-nearest neighbors for a given query vector.
+The index construction stage processes a dataset to build a specialized index structure, which the search stage then leverages to efficiently retrieve the approximate $k$-nearest neighbors for a given query vector.

-During index construction, KScaNN first partitions the dataset using an Inverted File (IVF) structure and applies Product Quantization (PQ) to the vectors within each partition.
-The quantized data is then reorganized into memory-aligned blocks, optimized for SIMD-based distance computation.
-Concurrently, a suite of machine learning models is trained to facilitate run-time optimizations during the search phase.
+During index construction, KScaNN partitions the dataset using an IVF structure and applies Product Quantization (PQ) to the residual vectors within each partition.
+The quantized data is reorganized into memory-aligned blocks, explicitly optimized for SIMD-based distance computation.
+Concurrently, a suite of machine learning models is trained to facilitate adaptive runtime optimizations during the search phase.

-The search stage commences with the computation of a Lookup Table (LUT) containing the asymmetric distances from the query vector to all PQ codebook centroids.
-An initial set of candidate leaf clusters is identified based on proximity to the query.
-This set is then refined by an ML model that predicts a more appropriate, often smaller, number of clusters to probe (\textit{nprob}).
-A second ML model dynamically tunes the number of candidates to retrieve for the final re-ranking stage (\textit{reorder}).
+The search stage initiates with the computation of a Lookup Table (LUT) containing the asymmetric distances between the query vector and all PQ codebook centroids.
+An initial set of candidate leaf clusters is identified based on centroid proximity.
+This set is subsequently refined by a learned model that predicts a query-specific probing depth (\textit{nprob}).
+A second model dynamically tunes the size of the candidate pool required for the final re-ranking stage (\textit{reorder}).

 The search then proceeds through the refined set of leaf clusters.
 Before processing each leaf, an optional binary classification model can be invoked to predict whether the cluster is likely to contain any nearest neighbors, allowing irrelevant clusters to be pruned.
 Within each leaf, KScaNN employs a hybrid search strategy: a graph-based index is used for an initial fast scan, which can transition to a brute-force search if a sufficient number of promising candidates are found.
 All distance computations are executed using our highly optimized SIMD kernels.
 Finally, the exact distances are computed for the retrieved \textit{reorder} candidates, and the top-$k$ results are returned.
 This process is formally described in Algorithms \ref{alg_kscann_index}, \ref{alg_kscann_search}, and \ref{alg_kscann_searchincluster}.